someengineering/fixinventory/docs/source/getting_started/setup_individual_components.rst

 --------------------

 :ref:`setup-resotoworker` requires collector plugins to actually do something.
-A full list of available plugins can be found in the resoto `repository <https://github.com/someengineering/resoto/tree/main/plugins>`_
+A full list of available plugins can be found in the Resoto `repository <https://github.com/someengineering/resoto/tree/main/plugins>`_

 .. code-block:: bash
     :caption: Install plugins